bsnes-emu/bsnes/docs/guides/import.md

 yourself.

+To import a game that requires co-processor firmware, the easiest approach is to drop the firmware files into icarus' `Firmware` directory before importing the game.
+The directory should be beside the icarus executable, or it can be `%LOCALAPPDATA%\icarus\Firmware` (on Windows) or `~/.local/share/icarus/Firmware/` (on Linux).

+When icarus imports a game that requires firmware it tries to guess which firmware that game needs, but it does not always guess correctly.
-To import a game that requires co-processor firmware, you must first combine the game data and the firmware into a single file.
+To ensure icarus uses specific firmware with a specific game, you must first combine the game data and the firmware into a single file.
 For example,
 let's say you want to import *Super Bases Loaded 2* for the Super Famicom,